SharkHunter/Channel/README.md

 * channels.path - The path to were the plugin will look for the channel files (.ch).
 (For example c:\\gs_data) This should normally be set to something.

-* channels.poll - The number of milliseconds tbetween the plugin checks for new .ch files.
+* channels.poll - The number of milliseconds between the plugin checks for new .ch files.

 * channels.save - The path where the plugin will save data.
 If no path is given (i.e just the "channels.save =" is added) the plugin will save use the channels.path/saved as save path.